geronimp/enrichM/README.md

 See the [explore help page](https://github.com/geronimp/enrichM/wiki/explore) for more

 # Contact
 If you have any feedback about EnrichM, drop an email to the [SupportM](https://groups.google.com/forum/?hl=en#!forum/supportm) public help forum.
-Software by [Joel A. Boyd](https://ecogenomic.org/personnel/mr-joel-boyd) (@geronimp) at the Australian Centre for Ecogenomics.
+Software by [Joel A. Boyd](https://ecogenomic.org/personnel/mr-joel-boyd) (@geronimp) at the Australian Centre for Ecogenomics (ACE).

 # License
 EnrichM is licensed under the GNU GPL v3+.
 See LICENSE.txt for further details.